 Nearly every option that follows can be set without editing files by hand.

-Over time, as you trade with Gunbot, you might manually disable pairs in your config.js for various reasons:
+Over time you might disable pairs in config.js, for example:

 - A pair is underperforming, and you want to stop trading it temporarily.